CodeYourFuture/syllabus/docs/fundamentals/week-2/session.md

 - Test the results in your browser.
 Try adding Live Server to speed up your workflow
 - Ship it to Netlify.
 See last week's Ship It for how to do this.

-## Professional Development

-A key part of being a successful developer is the ability to give and receive feedback, in order to start that process you must be able to showcase your work in progress.
-Now that you have had a chance to try some coding, it’s time to be transparent and talk about it.

-Find a partner!

-### Step by step
-In pairs take turns to ask the questions below:
-- When it comes to showing your work in progress, what are your three biggest fears?
-- When it comes to showing your work in progress, how will you overcome your three biggest fears?
-- When it comes to showing your work in progress, what’s the absolute worst thing that can happen?
-- When it comes to showing your work in progress, what is the best thing that can happen?
-- When it comes to the working world, how will you support your team mates?
-- When it comes to the working world, what do you need from your team mates?
-- What’s a better outcome, making a mistake and learning something new or never making mistakes and never learning at all?

-**Task:**
-Talk through your fears, get feedback, and work together to  find solutions to some of the challenges you face.

-After 20 Minutes, it’s time to swap.

-If you’re feeling brave, share your challenges to the group and ask for feedback.

-**10 minutes**

-**Task for class: **
-Each person has to give one piece of advice to support their fellow team members.

 ## Retro

 We will do a 15 minute retro together.